 Tips in cooking gambas al ajillo

-- Choose large shrimps for a juicier and tastier tapas.
+• Choose large shrimp for a juicier and tastier tapas.
 While you can still use small shrimps, they tend to shrink once subjected to heat, thus becoming even smaller in your pan.

-- Should you leave the shell on or not while cooking?
+• Should you leave the shell on or not while cooking?
 It is entirely up to you!
 As for me, I prefer to peel the shell off so I can eat my gambas al ajillo with ease.
-Also, if I leave the shell on, much of the sauce ends up in the shell – which will just be discarded upon eating.
+Also, if I leave the shell on, much of the sauce ends up in the shell, which will be discarded upon eating.

 What to serve with gambas al ajillo